-To address these issues, while retaining the positive aspects of LLM-based code translation methods, we modify the fine-tuning mechanism of LLMs to incorporate compiler- and symbolic execution (symexec)-based testing feedback.
-The idea behind our method is to employ \textit{corrective feedback loops}~\cite{ganesh2022machine} between learning (the LLM) and reasoning (compiler \& symexec), for which we have a two-fold strategy.
-First, if the output code produced by the LLM-in-training does not compile, then a \textit{compiler feedback (CF)} is computed.
-Secondly, if the output and input codes are not equivalent (w.r.t. a symexec-generated test suite), then a suitable \textit{symexec feedback (SF)} is computed.
-A reinforcement learning (RL) based optimization framework incorporates this feedback and fine-tunes the LLM.
-Our results on Java-Python translation indicate that these new feedback functions significantly improve the correctness and efficacy of our method relative to previous techniques.
-Another interesting feature of our method is that we use two back-to-back LLMs, one for Java-to-Python (J2P) and another for Python-to-Java (P2J), that are trained together.
-The advantage of having two such complementary models is that it makes it much easier to automate functional equivalence checking between the input (of the J2P model) and output (of the P2J model), both in Java.
+We address this problem by modifying the fine-tuning mechanism for code LLMs to incorporate feedback from compiler and symbolic execution (symexec)-based testing.
+Our method retains the positive aspect of LLM-based code translation, while improving its accuracy dramatically.
+The core idea behind our method is to employ \textit{corrective feedback loops}~\cite{ganesh2022machine, jana2024neurosymbolic} between learning (the LLM) and reasoning (compiler \& symexec), for which we have a two-fold strategy.
+Firstly, if the output code produced by the LLM does not compile, a \textbf{compiler feedback (CF)} is computed.
+Secondly, if the output and input codes are not equivalent (w.r.t. a symexec-generated test suite), a suitable \textbf{symexec feedback (SF)} is computed.
+This feedback is then used in a reinforcement learning (RL) framework to fine-tune the LLM.
+Our results on \textbf{Java-to-Python (J2P)} and \textbf{Python-to-Java (P2J)} translation indicate that these new feedback functions significantly improve accuracy compared to previous methods.
+Another interesting feature is that we use two back-to-back LLMs, one for source-to-target ($S\to T$) and another for target-to-source ($T\to S$), that are fine-tuned together.
+This setup of complementary models simplifies the automation of functional equivalence checking between the input (of $S\to T$ model) and output (of $T\to S$ model), both in $S$.

-{\bf Contributions.} \begin{itemize}[leftmargin=0.4cm] \itemsep{0.2em} \item We describe a whole-program translation method (and tool \cotran) based on training LLM through interleaved Supervised Fine-Tuning (SFT)- and RL-based optimization, to incorporate CF and SF into the fine-tuning process.
-Currently, \cotran is configured to translate J2P and P2J.
-A crucial insight of our work is that LLMs being trained for software engineering tasks (such as code translation or synthesis) can benefit greatly from feedback via compilers, program analysis, and test generation tools during fine-tuning.
-We generate unit-tests automatically on the source code using an industrial-strength symexec tool called Symflower~\cite{symflowerbib}, and use the generated unit-tests to check the output translated code for functional equivalence with the input code.
-(Section~\ref{sec3:methodology})